oktadev/okta-blog/_source/_posts/2020-10-22-set-up-a-mute-indicator-light-for-zoom-with-hammerspoon.md

 If you are an employee of Zoom, I have a special message for you: I wish I could have made a mute indicator light without Hammerspoon.

 My ideal way to integrate with Zoom would be to configure it to call a command line application every time the state changed inside of Zoom.
 In this dream scenario, I imagine opening up the Zoom preferences and putting the path to an executable file into a field somewhere.
 From then on, Zoom would call that executable file passing the event over the command line.
-In essence, I’d like to turn the `updateZoomStatus` Lua function in my Hammerspoon configuration into a command line script.
+In essence, I'd like to turn the `updateZoomStatus` Lua function in my Hammerspoon configuration into a command line script.

 ## Did it work for you?